Third-party or custom power supply

 Standard Power Supplies

-We recommend using the standard power supplies (e.g., wall charger, cigarette lighter adapter, power dock, rechargable battery, external battery charger, legacy Allegro AA alkaline battery holder, HarvestMaster System Power Cable) that are shipped with the product or that can be purchased as optional accessories from Juniper Systems or an authorized product reseller.
+We recommend using the standard power supplies that are shipped with the product or that can be purchased as optional accessories from Juniper Systems or an authorized product reseller.
+These include our wall charger, cigarette lighter adapter, power dock, rechargeable battery, external battery charger, legacy Allegro AA alkaline battery holder, and HarvestMaster System Power Cable.
 These standard chargers have been certified with our products in many countries to comply with radio noise/interference and power requirement laws.

 Extended Battery Life